cert-manager/approver-policy/README.md

   name: cert-manager-policy:hello-world
 subjects:
 # The users who should be bound to the policies defined.
-# Note that in the case of users creating Certificate resources, cert-manager is
+# Note that in the case of users creating Certificate resources, cert-manager
-# the entity that is creating the actual CertificateRequests, and so should be
+# is the entity that is creating the actual CertificateRequests, and so the
+# cert-manager controller's
-# bound instead.
+# Service Account should be bound instead.
 - kind: Group
   name: system:authenticated
   apiGroup: rbac.authorization.k8s.io